CULTURE INCORPORATED

 - what’s actually at stake

 The quality of the thinking matters more than the framework.
-What changes when I’m no longer in the room matters most.
+What changes when we’re no longer in the room matters most.

 When this work is most useful